Prednisone (Deltasone, Rayos, Prednisone Intensol)

 Other Medications · Approved since 1955

-US FDA Approved EU med_ema_approved ES med_spain_hospital_use med_crc_other_indication Oral 2 Clinical Trials
+US FDA Approved EU EMA Approved ES Hospital use other indication Oral 3 Clinical Trials

 Glucocorticoid receptor